-Second, political fragmentation and violence mean that different, often hostile actors govern markets in different parts of a country, and that traveling between markets, as well as outsider involvement in markets, is difficult due to poor security and barriers to moving between markets.
+Second, political fragmentation and violence mean that different, often hostile actors govern food markets in different parts of a country, and that traveling between markets, as well as outsider involvement in markets, is difficult due to poor security and barriers to moving between markets (Hastings et al 2022), thus leading to an inability to efficiently move food around, to, or from a country.
 To that end, the presence of roads will not necessarily result in a spatial equilibrium between the markets—the presence of conflict actors along the road may serve as a barrier too big to overcome.
 Moreover, the lack of functioning formal state institutions means that state enforcement of contracts and resolution of disputes is patchy or uneven (Börzel, Hönke, & Thauer, 2012; Krasner & Risse, 2014; Scott, 2010).
 While there are ways around a lack of state dispute arbitration, these methods do not necessarily scale well, or operate across larger distances or with strangers, including among ethnically diversified groups, making arms-length inter-city trade difficult, and resulting in differential prices (Greif, 1993; Haggard, Lee, & Noland, 2012; Robinson, 2016).
 Non-political boundaries can also decrease market integration.
-In Africa, ethnic boundaries serve as a barrier to integration (Aker et al 2010, 2014).
-Outside of Africa, Schulze and Wolf (2008) find that the Hapsburg Empire had internal "borders decades before" it broke up, with internal border effects delineated by ethnolinguistic groupings rather than political borders.
+In Africa, for example, ethnic boundaries serve as a barrier to integration (Aker et al 2010, 2014).
+Thus, political fragmentation and conflict can affect market integration, which in turn can imperil populations’ food security.

 INVESTIGATORS/CAPABILITY

-The project team’s capabilities are designed to bring theoretical, area studies, and methodological expertise to bear to bring the project to a successful conclusion.
+The project team is structured so as to bring the project to a successful conclusion.
+Because the links between conflict, markets, and food security are inherently interdisciplinary, we draw investigators from both political science and economics, and bring in expertise in multiple theoretical perspectives, methodologies, and geographic areas.
 As an expert in agricultural economics and non-linear time series econometrics, CI Ubilava has extensively studied regime dependencies in international commodity price behavior, and price co-integration within commodity groups.
 He will be particularly involved in econometric analysis of price and conflict data.
-As an expert in East Asia and the Indian Ocean Region, weak and failed states, non-state actors, and informal markets, CI Hastings has researched and published extensively on data-poor countries, including North Korea, Somalia, Nigeria, and parts of Indonesia.
-Hastings will be particularly involved in providing substantive knowledge of North Korea and Somalia, and of informal markets in the case study countries, as well as developing methods to characterize market integration.
+CI Hastings has published extensively on security issues, political economy, and fragile states in both Africa (primarily Somalia) and in East and Southeast Asia (primarily North Korea and Indonesia, as well as other countries in peninsular and archipelagic Southeast Asia).
+Hastings will be especially involved in providing substantive knowledge of countries in Africa and Southeast Asia, as well as developing methods to characterize the links between market integration, conflict, institutions, and food insecurity.
 As an expert in forecasting and business statistics, with a special interest in forecast combinations and model sensitivity, CI Vasnev will contribute to the assessment of time-series models and their forecasting performance.
 He will take the lead on managing and delivering the forecasting tool website.
-All members of the team will be involved in writing up the results for publication.
-All CIs are well-known and respected on the international level and have a proven capability to build collaborations both within Australia and internationally.
-All CIs have developed and maintain links with institutions within Australia and globally.
-Their work has resulted in high-quality and widely cited publications in top-tier academic journals.
-They regularly present at international conferences and serve as editors and reviewers in top international journals.
+CI Amarasinghe […] All members of the team will be involved in the publication and dissemination process.
+Hastings, Ubilava, and Vasnev in particular also already have experience co-authoring with each other, which will ease the team’s ability to published in high-quality international publications.
+All have extensive domestic and international collaborations, and will use the project to further build Australian and international collaborations.

 PROJECT QUALITY AND INNOVATION